 Biomonitoring B.C.

-Last updated on December 22, 2022
+Last updated on June 11, 2025

 Stream monitoring programs usually analyze water and sediment samples to evaluate the health of a waterbody.
 Biological monitoring can also be included to document the aquatic species that live in a stream.
-This is important, as aquatic life can be affected by many factors that are not measured with water and sediment samples.
+Biological monitoring is important, as aquatic life can be affected by many factors that are not measured with water and sediment samples.
 This includes changes in flow, habitat degradation, unknown chemicals, spills, and invasive species, among others.

 Benthic macroinvertebrates are aquatic, bottom-dwelling animals without backbones.
 They are a commonly used in biological monitoring for several reasons: